blinklabs-io/docs/src/content/docs/guides/adder/Examples/004-example-3-watch-an-spo-and-get-an-alert-in-discord.md

 <br />

-📝Make note of the Pool ID, we will need it later.
+📝 Make note of the Pool ID, we will need it later.
 For this example, it was:

 ```
 pool16cdtqyk0fvxzfkhjg3esjcuty4tnlpds5lj0lkmqmwdjyzaj7p8